KarelKubat/runtime-metrics/reporter/README.md

 func NewClient(addr string) (*Client, error)
 ```
 NewClient returns an initialized client, or a non-nil error.
 The addr argument
 is the "ip:port" to connect to; "ip" being optional (defaults to localhost).
+The
+default backup policy (to overcome network errors) is retry up to 5 times, with
+delays 50, 100, 150, 200, 250 and 300 milliseconds between tries.
+This can be
+changed using WithBackoffPolicy.

 #### func (*Client) AllNames